Birds Protected in Canada Under the Migratory Birds Convention Act, 1994

 This table provides information on legislation of other jurisdictions regarding migratory birds in Canada.

 The following list presents the families of migratory birds named in Article I of the Convention as amended by the 1995 Protocol.
-It incorporates changes to family taxonomy as published in the American Ornithologists’ Union Check-list of North American Birds, seventh edition, up to and including the 52nd Supplement to the Check-list, published in the scientific journal The Auk (Chesser et al., 2011).
+It incorporates changes to family taxonomy as published in the American Ornithologists' Union Check-list of North American Birds, seventh edition, up to and including the 55th Supplement to the check-list, published in the scientific journal The Auk (Chesser et al., 2014).

 1. Migratory Game Birds: